codekcv/headless-commerce/README.md

 ---
 ### QA (I will answer in other time)
 Q. Why not use Nx for monorepo architecture?

-Q. Why not use CSS-in-JS or utility classes?
+**Q. Why not use CSS-in-JS or utility classes?**
+**A**.
+I'm becoming less fan of CSS-in-JS especially those that run at runtime.
+I've seen its performance hit compared compared to just CSS.
+There are CSS-in-JS that compiles at build time, so I'm looking my eye on that.
+But I want to get back to normal CSS because I'm using Ant Design anyway, just to override some few things to adjust to my UI.

-Q. Why not use NestJS?
+**Q. Why not use NestJS?**
+**A**.
+NestJS was initially in the stack, but I removed.
+It's great for RESTful architecture but its MVC paradigm is a mismatch for GraphQL I think.
+And the benchmark is not good with too many layers.
+The layering wasn't even an abstraction, it just added complexity but GraphQL is pretty straight forward.

 Q. Why Yarn's workspaces instead of NPM 7's new workspaces?

-Q. Why Redux and Apollo Client together?
+**Q. Why Redux and Apollo Client together?**
+A. Apollo Client will handle network data states, but global access states likes UI state, settings, etc goes to Redux.

 Q. Why PostgreSQL over MongoDB(noSQL)?
 Q. Why Prisma over TypeORM?
 Q. Why Nexus over Type-GraphQL?